Low Level Programming

 That said, of course sometimes unchecked conversions are reasonable.
 But even then, it is better to isolate and hide their use via compile-time visibility controls.
 For example, instead of having clients invoke unchecked conversion instances many times, have a procedure that is invoked many times, and let the procedure body do the conversion.
 That way, the clients see a high-level specification of functionality, and, if the conversion needs to be changed later, there is only that one conversion usage (the procedure body) to change.
 This approach is really just another example of isolating and hiding code that might need to change in the future.

 Our earlier demo program assigned an incorrect value via unchecked conversion into an object of an enumeration type that had non-standard representation values.
 The value assigned was not one of those representation values so the object had an invalid representation.
-The execution of the assignment statement itself was not erroneous, even though the value was invalid.
-A few minor other operations are also possible like that.
-But most use of an invalid representation value will be erroneous, and we saw that the effect of erroneous execution was unpredictable and unbounded.
+Certain uses of an invalid representation value will be erroneous, and we saw that the effect of erroneous execution was unpredictable and unbounded.

 How do we avoid the resulting bounded errors and erroneous execution?